 Another option would be to use fresh lemon juice.
 You might need to adjust the quantity if using it, so taste along the way.

-Make a creamy vegan Italian dressing
+How to make a creamy vegan Italian dressing

 This dressing is already nice and thick, but you can make it richer and creamier if you want.